Lancger/opsfull/redis/k8s上运行redis单实例.md

 kubectl exec -it `kubectl get pods -n mos-namespace|grep redis|awk '{print $1}'` /bin/bash -n mos-namespace

 $ tail -100f /data/redis.log
+1:C 14 Nov 2019 06:46:13.476 # oO0OoO0OoO0Oo Redis is starting oO0OoO0OoO0Oo
+1:C 14 Nov 2019 06:46:13.476 # Redis version=5.0.6, bits=64, commit=00000000, modified=0, pid=1, just started
+1:C 14 Nov 2019 06:46:13.476 # Configuration loaded
+1:M 14 Nov 2019 06:46:13.478 * Running mode=standalone, port=6379.
+1:M 14 Nov 2019 06:46:13.478 # WARNING: The TCP backlog setting of 30000 cannot be enforced because /proc/sys/net/core/somaxconn is set to the lower value of 128.
+1:M 14 Nov 2019 06:46:13.478 # Server initialized
+1:M 14 Nov 2019 06:46:13.478 # WARNING you have Transparent Huge Pages (THP) support enabled in your kernel.
+This will create latency and memory usage issues with Redis.
+To fix this issue run the command 'echo never > /sys/kernel/mm/transparent_hugepage/enabled' as root, and add it to your /etc/rc.local in order to retain the setting after a reboot.
+Redis must be restarted after THP is disabled.
+1:M 14 Nov 2019 06:46:13.478 * Ready to accept connections
 ```
 参考文档：